ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 Who was the TA for OOP in Java after struggling with Data Structures.

-Who became the head TA for for Intro to Computer Science.
+Who became the head TA for Intro to Computer Science.
 The same course he almost failed.

 Who, on his first job was told that he would not be a fit for the position.